2.1 How Individuals Make Choices Based on Their Budget Constraint

 2.2 The Production Possibilities Frontier and Social Choices

-The law of diminishing returns holds that as increments of additional resources are devoted to producing something, the marginal increase in output will become smaller and smaller.
+The law of diminishing returns holds that as increments of additional resources are devoted to producing something, the marginal increase in output will become increasingly smaller.
 All choices along a production possibilities frontier display productive efficiency; that is, it is impossible to use society’s resources to produce more of one good without decreasing production of the other good.
 The specific choice along a production possibilities frontier that reflects the mix of goods society prefers is the choice with allocative efficiency.
 The curvature of the PPF is likely to differ by country, which results in different countries having comparative advantage in different goods.
-Total production can increase if countries specialize in the goods they have comparative advantage in and trade some of their production for the remaining goods.
+Total production can increase if countries specialize in the goods in which they have comparative advantage and trade some of their production for the remaining goods.

 2.3 Confronting Objections to the Economic Approach